The Kindergarten Readiness Research Program

 Education Project Assistant

-Kendall Simmons has worked in Elementary Education as Behavior Support for the past two years.
-Kendall earned Bachelor degrees in Public Health and Spanish from Central Washington University in 2019 and is a current Graduate Student in Social Work at Portland State University.
-She is excited to join the RLPL team and contribute to ongoing research that supports self-regulation intervention strategies in preschools.
+Prior to joining the RLPL team, Kendall worked in elementary education as a Bilingual Spanish speaking Behavior Support Specialist.
+Kendall earned bachelors degrees in Public Health and Spanish from Central Washington University and is a current Graduate Student at the School of Social Work at Portland State University.
+She is excited to contribute to ongoing research that supports self-regulation intervention strategies for all preschool students.

 Education Project Assistant